arachnist/xmpp-rs/CONTRIBUTING.md

 Thank you (again) for your interest in the project!

-## Talk to us before commiting to a change
+## Talk to us before committing to a change

 We recommend you come and talk to us in the channel and/or open an issue before you start working on a feature, to **see if it aligns with our goals**.